111 West 57th Street: Ground floor

 Steinway Hall's showrooms were clustered around a corridor that led from the rotunda.
 The corridor from the rotunda to these showrooms had dull red and old rose furniture, as well as green wall surfaces.
 The showrooms were covered with wood panels for better acoustics.
 The first showroom past the rotunda and foyers was the Pine Room, which had pine-paneled walls, draped windows, illumination from chandeliers and ceiling bulbs, and an ivory-white plaster ceiling in low relief.
 Dimmers were provided so the light could be intensified for instrument examination.
 Two other showrooms had cream-colored, paneled walls and low-relief ceilings; one of these rooms had decorative paintings and medallions on the ceiling.
 Another showroom, known as the skylight room, had black-and-white wallpaper decorations depicting scenes in the French Empire style, as well as a skylight over more than half the room.
 The rear of the ground floor contained the Walnut Room, with walnut-paneled walls, windows facing 58th Street, and a beamed ceiling with pastel-color designs.
 Antique pieces throughout all the display rooms were arranged to complement the piano displays.

 Following the construction of the residential tower, the rotunda was converted to a retail space with entrances from the residential lobby and the street.
-The residential lobby contains gold and silver-leaf murals with ebony and elephant motifs, a reference to the materials used in pianos.
+Numerous artists, including Nancy Lorenz and John Opella, were hired to design the decorations in the residential lobby.
+The residential lobby contains gold and silver-leaf murals with ebony and elephant motifs, a reference to the materials used in pianos; the murals include a depiction of two elephants escaping the Central Park Zoo.
 Also in the lobby is a mailroom, concierge area, shared toilet, and lounge.
-The elevator lobby contains custom bronze doors by Nancy Lorenz.
+Wood from the building's former loading docks was reused in the floor of the lobby.
+Lorenz designed custom bronze doors for the elevator lobby.